ewgdg/ewgdg.github.io/src/pages/blog/2020-11-08-what-is-the-purpose-of-an-easy-level-interview-question.md

 ---
 templateKey: BlogPost
-title: What is the purpose of an Easy Level Interview Question
+title: What Is The Purpose of An Easy Level Interview Question
 date: 2020-11-08T20:45:59.549Z
 description: |
   Do not despise it.